Visualization of cylindrical resonances

-This kind of coupling phenomena might occur between modes of the feed and the cavity\cite{maksimov}, a cavity and a load\cite{elnaggar}, an electron beam and a cavity\cite{kumar,orozco}, an airflow and a cavity\cite{franke} and many other pairs.
+This kind of complex interaction is common in cavity resonators: coupling might occur between modes of the feed and the cavity\cite{maksimov}, a cavity and a load\cite{elnaggar}, an electron beam and a cavity\cite{kumar,orozco}, an airflow and a cavity\cite{franke} and many other pairs.
 No general method will be valid to analyze every case, but a good understanding of the modes and their distribution is a prerequisite for every approach.